• Skip to primary navigation

 The characteristic aspect of harira soup is it’s smooth and creamy consistency.
 In fact, the word 'hareer' means 'silk' in Arabic.
 And to get that velvety texture, harira is thickened with flour (durum wheat, barley, all purpose, corn etc) or beaten eggs.

-Chunky with meat and beans, harira is prepared with a silky-smooth and flavorful tomato base.
+Chunky with meat and beans, harira is prepared with a silky-smooth and flavorful tomato base like our khichda.

 Harira Ingredients